 If you’re a rice lover like me, this easy Hibachi Fried Rice recipe is a must!
 It’s so quick to make, and the taste is just too good.

-Made famous by Japanese steakhouses like Benihana, it’s the perfect side dish for any of your favorite stir fry dishes.
+Made famous by Japanese steakhouses like Benihana, it’s the perfect side dish for any of my favorite stir-fry dishes.

 Trust me, this recipe is a real keeper…

-Whenever we have a bunch of leftover rice, there’s only one option… fried rice!
-Basic Pork Fried Rice, tropical Hawaiian Fried Rice, and our spicy Thai Basil Fried Rice are all winners.
+Whenever I have a bunch of leftover rice, there’s only one option… fried rice!
+Basic Pork Fried Rice, tropical Hawaiian Fried Rice, and my spicy Thai Basil Fried Rice are all winners.

-Hibachi fried rice is another one of our favorites.
-We first got hooked on it when we made Hibachi Chicken, but now we cook it all the time.
+Hibachi fried rice is another one of my favorites.
+I first got hooked on it when I made Hibachi Chicken, but now I cook it all the time.

 What makes it so special?
 Well, there’s just one secret ingredient…